openmfe/check-runtime/README.md

 PUPPETEER_EXECUTABLE_PATH=<path to Chrome/Chromium> npx openmfe-check-runtime <manifest url>
 ```

-If you use this regularily, it might be a good idea to add this to your shell environment, e.g. the `~/.bashrc` file (will only work after opening a new shell).
+If you use this regularily, it might be a good idea to add the `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` and `PUPPETEER_EXECUTABLE_PATH` variables to your shell environment, e.g. the `~/.bashrc` file (will only work after opening a new shell).